Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Introduction

-\paragraph{Complexity measures for interactive decision making.} Several structural conditions have been proposed to unify existing approaches and prove achievability results for interactive decision making, such as the Eluder dimension \cite{russo2013eluder} for bandits, and various quantities \cite{jiang2017contextual,sun2019model,wang2020reinforcement,du2021bilinear,jin2021bellman} for reinforcement learning.
+Several structural conditions have been proposed to unify existing approaches and prove achievability results for interactive decision making, such as the Eluder dimension \cite{russo2013eluder} for bandits, and various quantities \cite{jiang2017contextual,sun2019model,wang2020reinforcement,du2021bilinear,jin2021bellman} for reinforcement learning.
 These quantities essentially work for generalized linear models and are not necessary in general \cite{weisz2021exponential,wang2021exponential}.

 A very recent line of research tries to characterize the statistical complexity of interactive decision making, with both upper and lower bounds, based on either the decision-estimation coefficient (DEC) and its variants \cite{foster2021statistical,foster2022note,foster2022complexity,chen2022unified,foster2023tight}, or the generalized information ratio \cite{lattimore2021mirror,lattimore2022minimax}.
 Although these result typically lead to the right regret dependence on $T$ for general bandit problems, the dependence on $d$ could be loose in both their upper and lower bounds.
 For example, the DEC lower bounds are proved via a careful two-point argument, which cannot take into account the estimation complexity, a quantity depending on $d$; this quantity is indeed the last missing piece in the state-of-the-art lower bound in \cite{foster2023tight}.
 The DEC upper bounds are achieved under an online regression oracle model, which by \Cref{thm:RO-lower-bound} must be suboptimal in ridge bandits.
 Our work complements this line of research by providing an in-depth investigation of the role of estimation complexity in interactive decision making, through the special case of ridge bandits.